What is an emotional detox and why is it important to our overall health?

 - Feeling stuck and out of balance.

-- Chronic self-comparison which often leaves you feeling disheartened.
+- Chronic self-comparison that often leaves you feeling disheartened.

 - Unable to trust your own instincts and easily swayed by others